Test Id : OXU

 2. Collect urine for 24 hours.

-3. Specimen pH should be between 4.5 and 8 and will stay in this range if kept refrigerated.
-Specimens with pH above8 indicate bacterial contamination, and testing will be cancelled.
-Do not attempt to adjust pH as it will adversely affect results.
+4. Specimen pH should be between 4.5 and 8 and will stay in this range if kept refrigerated.
+Specimens with pH above 8 indicate bacterial contamination, and testing will be canceled.
+Do not attempt to adjust pH, as it will adversely affect results.

 Additional Information: See Urine Preservatives-Collection and Transportation for 24-Hour Urine Specimens for multiple collections.